 However, not all email marketing tools provide the solution to problems with your audience.
-There are lots of variables at play here so you can't make a rash decision in choosing the best platform to send emails.
-In fact, there are e-mail marketing tools out there whose only similar is they are web-based email marketing platforms.
+There are lots of variables at play here, so you can't make a rash decision in choosing the best platform to send emails.
+In fact, there are e-mail marketing tools out there whose only similarity is they are web-based email marketing platforms.
 Other than that, their features, functions, and target audience are different.

-ConvertKit and Constant Contact are two of the popular tools that help you develop email marketing campaigns for your audience.
+ConvertKit (check out our full ConverKit review) and Constant Contact are two of the popular tools that help you develop email marketing campaigns for your audience.
 Both are also highly rated tools which lots of users and brand advocates.
-At a closer look, however, ConvertKit and Constant Contact are almost like night and day.
+At a closer look, however, these two digital marketing platforms are almost like night and day.
 They offer features and services unique from each other.
-Therefore, if you're torn between the two, then you've come to the right play.
+Therefore, if you're torn between the two, you've come to the right place.

-- 1 ConvertKit vs. Constant Contact
+- ConvertKit vs Constant Contact

-- 1.1 ConvertKit: Deceptively simple and powerful email platform
+- ConvertKit: Deceptively simple and powerful email platform

-- 1.2 Constant Contact: an all-inclusive email service provider
+- Constant Contact: an all-inclusive email service provider

-- 3 ConvertKit vs: Constant Contact: Verdict
+- Constant Contact: Pros

-ConvertKit vs. Constant Contact
+ConvertKit vs Constant Contact

-The reason for the different email marketing tools are the different needs of each online business.
+The reason for the different email marketing tools is the different needs of each online business.
 There are those that need the full suite of marketing features to help grow their business faster and better.
 Others need a tool that offers the most straightforward features but is the simplest to use.

 ConvertKit: Deceptively simple and powerful email platform

-As mentioned, the success of ConvertKit can be attributed to its dedication in providing quality services.
+As mentioned, the success of ConvertKit can be attributed to its dedication to providing quality services.
 If you have tried out the tool, you will notice the limited features available.
-While some would perceive this as weakness, they keep their e-marketing solutions lean.
+While some would perceive this as a weakness, they keep their e-marketing solutions lean.
 There are no unnecessary features in the tool that users won't have use for.
 Every function serves the goal of helping you build a list and engage with them.